April 23rd, 2026

 Their whole life is a quiet, invisible struggle for survival.
 Oleh's clothes are neglected and old.
 In his eyes there is that special kind of confusion that only people who feel lost in the vast world have.

 "Is it really free?" he asked when we handed him the aid package.
-Oleh couldn't believe that someone had just decided to take care of him and his mother.
+Oleh couldn't believe that someone had just decided to help him and his mother.
 But the real heartbreak happened the next day.
 Oleh came to meet us again, not to ask for help, but simply to say “thank you” from his mother.

-“We finally ate so much porridge.
+“We ate so much porridge!
 For the first time in two months, we were able to eat without dividing one portion between the two of us."

 Team Summaries